man and woman jogging outside

 What is the best way to safely start an exercise program?

-• Start slow and gauge your limits.
+• Start exercising slowly and gauge your limits.

 • Stretch before any activity.